bthow/mwblog/content/plans/day03/index.md

 thumbnail: ./manuscript.jpg
 passage: Mark 3
 ---
 Many good intentions get _off-track_ when their original purpose is forgotten.
 Who am I and what is life really about.
-Last time he challenged their _off-track_ rules about rest.
+Last time Jesus challenged their _off-track_ rules about rest.

 Today he looks his critics in the eye and shows them just how twisted and damaging their rules had become.
 He calls people back to a better way with different priorities.